Last Minute Study Hacks Before An Exam

 Also, a Harvard study suggested that while you sleep and dream, your brain goes to work reactivating and organizing concepts recently learned which improves memory and boosts performance.

 As such, don’t waste this easy hack!
-Read through your notes again at least one more time before bed to increase your chances of doing well on your exam.
+Read through your notes again one more time before bed to increase your chances of doing well on your exam.

 Love these last-minute hacks??
 Then consider saving it and sharing it with a friend!